Konst-Is/IndexedLinkedList/README.md

 ### Limitations

-- IndexedLinkedList nodes can contain data of any type that implements the CustomStringConvertible protocol.
+- IndexedLinkedList nodes can contain data of any type that implements the `CustomStringConvertible` protocol.
-- Adding and removing nodes is possible only at the end of IndexedLinkedList using the addNode() method.
+- Adding and removing nodes is possible only at the end of IndexedLinkedList using the `addNode()` and `removeLastNode()` methods.
 - It is impossible to change the order of elements in the list.
 - It is impossible to insert or delete an element except at the end of IndexedLinkedList.